 You may have heard one of the many stories in the news recently about claims being made that certain hair care products are causing hair loss.
 Many of these products are sold to consumers with the promise to achieve thicker, stronger and more beautiful hair.
-From these news stories is can be very difficult to know for sure if these products are actually the source of the hair loss.
+From these news stories it can be very difficult to know for sure if these products are actually the source of the hair loss.
 It is always possible that these products had some form of irritant in them that could cause hair loss.
 There is also the possibility that a number of consumers who purchased these products were already suffering from hair loss, and purchased them hoping to stop their loss, but over time their loss has just continued.
 Regardless of the cause of the hair loss, these types of news stories highlight some important questions that we should be asking ourselves, what is in our hair care products, and could our hair care products cause hair loss?

 Unfortunately, the answer is yes it is possible that your hair care product could be a cause of hair loss.
 So how can you avoid this, and what do you do if this happens to you?
 The answer is to be savvy about hair care.
 If you start using something that creates a change in the way your scalp feels for the worse; such as tingling, burning, itching, redness, or general irritation STOP USING IT!
 Your body (or more specifically, your follicles!) are telling you that this is not the good kind of stimulation, and that it may even be harmful.
 Do not ignore these signs thinking things like “pain is beauty” or “if it tingles that means it’s working”.
-Although there is a lot of research out there supporting the use of sulfate and paraben free products, we also need to be more in tune with our bodies as well.
+Although there is a lot of research out there supporting the use of products free of harsh sulfates and parabens, we also need to be more in tune with our bodies as well.
 Certainly shampoos and hair products that are lacking in these proven harmful ingredients will more than likely be better for your follicles, it doesn’t mean you need to drop your Pantene and switch to Castor Oil and Avocados.
-I personally love more natural products that are free of chemicals, sulfates, and parabens, but I also promote products that are aimed to treat hair loss, that are scientifically proven by good ol’ fashion clinical research, such as our Tricomin Products for female hair loss treatment.
+I personally love more natural products that are free of chemicals, harsh sulfates, and parabens, but I also promote products that are aimed to treat hair loss, that are scientifically proven by good ol’ fashion clinical research, such as our Tricomin Products for female hair loss treatment.
 These products are specifically designed to treat the follicle and encourage hair regrowth.

 Overall, if you think you may be experiencing hair thinning or loss, whether due to a new hair product, treatment, or styling technique, it is important to do a little investigating to see if you can find a direct correlation or cause.
 When in doubt, it is always recommended to seek an expert’s opinion to help identify any potential causes for what’s going on with your hair.